decretist/Dissertation/Chapter3/chapter3.md

 ### Pennington's argument

+**No transition, and very incomplete**

-Pennington, depending on Eichbauer, argues that because the number of additional canons found in the margins of Bc, and in both the margins and appendices of Fd and Aa, fall well short (87 are missing from Aa, and 62 are missing from Fd) of the number that would be expected if they had been copied from a Vulgate *Decretum*, these manuscripts represent an intermediate "next-to-last" stage in the development of the *Decretum* text intermediate the pre-Vulgate and Vulgate versions.
+Pennington, depending on Eichbauer, argues that because the number of additional canons found in the margins of Bc, and in both the margins and appendices of Fd and Aa, fall well short of the number that would be expected if they had been copied from a Vulgate *Decretum* (87 are missing from Aa, and 62 are missing from Fd), these manuscripts represent an intermediate "next-to-last" stage in the development of the *Decretum* text intermediate the pre-Vulgate and Vulgate versions.
 Furthermore, the fact that the Lateran II canons *are* present in this "next-to-last" stage undermines the argument going back to Fransen and supported by Lenherr that the Lateran II canons are a last-minute addition, and poorly if at all integrated into the argument of the *Decretum*.[@pennington_biography_2014, 686]

 ### Gratian's teaching career